Malloy Documentation

 Connections Sidebar

-The Malloy Connections sidebar shows all configured connections grouped by source:
+The Malloy Connections sidebar shows the effective connections for the file you are currently editing, grouped by source:

-• Config — Connections from discovered malloy-config.json files.
-These are read-only in the editor; edit the JSON file directly to make changes.
+• Config — Connections from the malloy-config.json that applies to the active file.
+These are read-only in the editor; click the file icon on the group header to open the JSON file for editing.

 • Settings — User-defined connections from VS Code settings.
 Editable through the connection editor.
 If a settings connection has the same name as a config connection, it appears as "(shadowed)" since the config version takes priority.